Erudika/scoold/README.md

 - The convention is to use `para-application.conf` and `scoold-application.conf` for Para and Scoold respectively.
 - All settings shown here are meant to be kept inside the Scoold configuration file.
 - SMTP settings must be configured before deploying Scoold to production.
+- Scoold **does not have** a default user account with default username and password.

 [Read the Para docs](https://paraio.org/docs) for details on how to run and configure your Scoold backend.